Mathieu0321/F21-1010/homework/Assignment-2-Distances-To-Planets/Assignment-2-Calulating-in-Python.raw.md

 ## Questions: to be answer in lab.

 Questions are answered by doing a write up as a .md or .markdown (text) file in lab.
-The writeup should be written in Visual Studio Code (VS Code).
+The write-up should be written in Visual Studio Code (VS Code).

 Use markdown [https://www.markdownguide.org/cheat-sheet/](https://www.markdownguide.org/cheat-sheet/) for the formatting of your text file answers.